ViBiOh/herodote/README.md

 Git [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) historian accross repositories.

-- Full-text search with the help of Postgresql or Algolia as a backend
+- Full-text search with Postgresql as a backend
 - Light frontend (<60kb gzipped) with desktop and responsive UI
 - Filters on repository, type or component
 - Light shell script for loading data into backend